TheOdinProject/curriculum/foundations/javascript_basics/problem_solving.md

 Problem solving is the core thing software developers do.
 The programming languages and tools they use are secondary to this fundamental skill.

-From his book, <cite>"Think Like a Programmer"</cite>, V. Anton Spraul defines problem solving in programming as:
+From his book, _"Think Like a Programmer"_, V. Anton Spraul defines problem solving in programming as:

 > Problem solving is writing an original program that performs a particular set of tasks and meets all stated constraints.